kevwan123/project/BIOS611 Project/Readme.txt

 10) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
 11) stroke: 1 if the patient had a stroke or 0 if not

-As of now, there are two actual analyses: a model based exploratory data analysis and a visualization based exploratory data analysis.
+As of now, there are two actual r files: a model based exploratory data analysis and a visualization based exploratory data analysis.

 In the model based exploratory data analysis, we fit a bunch of models to get a little feel for what may or may not be going on.
 This will inform our visualizations, where we will use scatters, smooths, and clusters to investigate patterns in the data.